 10 brands with the best digital marketing campaigns

-If you talk about the digital landscape just a couple of years back, it would only take a few quality videos and well-placed ads to conduct a successful digital marketing campaign.
+If you look at the digital landscape just a few years ago, you will see that a successful digital marketing campaign only needed a few quality videos.
+You also required well-placed ads.
 As long as you had a promising social media component, you were good to go.

-However, things have changed in 2021.
-The customer expectations are higher today.
-They expect authenticity and transparency They also expect a touch of personalization.
+But things have changed in 2021.
+Customer expectations are higher today.
+They expect authenticity, transparency, and a touch of personalization.
 On top of that, the global pandemic has completely changed the scenario.

 10 of the best digital marketing campaigns

-In the middle of so much change, here is some inspiration for you from 10 of the best digital marketing campaigns from the past.
-You may even recognize some.
+Amidst all the changes, we offer some inspiration.
+These come from 10 of the best digital marketing campaigns from the past.
+You even recognize some.
 Here they are…

 Sephora

-In the pandemic era, most physical businesses are having a hard time with their marketing.
-Sephora, however, is the one brand that consistently maintained a healthy development by combining offline retail with a digital experience.
+Most physical businesses had trouble with their marketing in the pandemic era.
+Sephora, however, is the one brand that has consistently maintained a healthy development.
+It does this by combining offline retail with a digital experience.
 They did that by creating an app that used augmented reality and artificial intelligence.
-The app allowed users to try the makeup products of their choice offline without having to visit the store.
+The app allowed users to try the makeup products of their choice offline without visiting the store.

-In the middle of COVID-19, this strategy proved to be a lifesaver for the company.
+This strategy proved to be a lifesaver for the company during COVID-19.
 As physical shopping was banned, it allowed buyers to stay connected with their favorite brand via the app.
-They could shop via their e-commerce site while also trying on the make-up virtually.
+They could shop via their e-commerce site while also trying on the makeup virtually.

 Taco Bell

-Taco Bell is an iconic brand that is already big on social media presence.
-But, the company also created a winning mobile campaign by creating an app.
-The idea was to allow taco lovers to satiate their cravings by allowing them to order their favorite items via the app.
+Taco Bell is an iconic brand with a strong social media presence.
+However, the company also created a winning mobile campaign by creating an app.
+The aim was to let taco lovers satisfy their cravings.
+They could do this by ordering their favorite items through the app.

 The ordering app works seamlessly with mobile devices.
-And, on the very first of the launch, it received over 3,00, 000 downloads.
-It just goes to show the taco fever among people.
+On its launch day, it received over 3,000 downloads.
+This just goes to show the taco fever among people.

 The Shelter Pet Project

-In collaboration with Facebook, The Shelter Pet Project works for helping millions of animals without a home, get shelter.
-Their goal is to protect vulnerable pets from being euthanized just because they don’t have a home.
-And, they won’t stop until the number of cases of animal cruelty reaches zero.
+In collaboration with Facebook, The Shelter Pet Project helps millions of animals without homes get shelter.
+Their goal is to protect vulnerable pets from being euthanized just because they don’t have homes.
+And they won’t stop until the number of cases of animal cruelty reaches zero.

-They ran a campaign by the name of ‘Local Legends’.
-The campaign basically highlighted the animals up for adoption.
-This collaboration with Facebook was so memorable that it spread a lot of awareness.
+They ran a campaign called ‘Local Legends’, which highlighted the animals up for adoption.
+This collaboration with Facebook was so memorable that it spread much awareness.
 It incorporated Facebook ads along with two videos to create the maximum impact.

 Oreo

-Oreo is always keeping up with the latest trends and happenings; that’s part of the reason why their social media presence has been so hot.
-During the power outage of the 2013 Super Bowl, the company came up with their famous tweet ‘you can still dunk in the dark’.
+Oreo is always keeping up with the latest trends.
+This is part of why its social media presence has been so hot.
+During the power outage of the 2013 Super Bowl, the company created its famous tweet.
+The tweet read, ‘You can still dunk in the dark.’
 The tweet was well-received and retweeted countless times within minutes.

 Oreo’s fun approach combined with cultural relevance is part of their successful social media campaigns.
-Take a look at their Wonderfilled campaign to get a better idea.
+Please take a look at their Wonderfilled campaign to get a better idea.

 Always

-In partnership with TED, Always created a bunch of educational videos that taught young women and girls how to develop a sense of confidence; especially during tough times.
+In partnership with TED, Always created many educational videos.
+These videos taught young women and girls how to develop confidence.
+This was especially important during tough times.
 The videos were to be shared with students and teachers worldwide.
 It was the “Like a Girl” campaign.

 The grand unveiling of a rather emotional video happened at the Always Confidence Summit 2014.
-Since then the company has consistently put out short and inspirational messages accompanied with the hashtag #LikeAGirl.
+Since then, the company has consistently released short and inspirational messages accompanied by the hashtag #LikeAGirl.

 Tesla

 Despite being a relatively young brand, Tesla enjoys a successful social media presence.
-They would only tweet 4-6 times a month, but they always share something intriguing and meaningful.
+Although they tweet only 4-6 times a month, they always share something intriguing and meaningful.
 Their tweets connect with people who don’t even want to buy a car.

-Another element of their social media success is the regular live stream events they conduct.
-Their live streams are shared like crazy by people.
+Another element of their social media success is the regular live-stream events they conduct.

 Kate Spade